ooni/ooni.org/content/support/faq.md

 ### Why does OONI publish data?

-Every day, we openly publish all measurements we collect from [OONI Probe](https://ooni.org/install/) users around the world to:
+In real-time, we publish all [OONI Probe measurements](https://ooni.org/data/) from around the world to:

 * Increase **transparency of internet censorship** and other forms of network interference;